Action Recognition Using Log-Covariance Matrices

 The above framework has three important traits: conceptual simplicity, state-of-the-art performance, and low computational complexity.
 Its relative simplicity, as compared to some of the top methods in the literature, allows a rapid deployment of robust action recognition operating in real time.
 This opens new application areas outside the surveillance/security arena, for example in sports video annotation and human-computer interaction.
 The videos below show three examples of the application of our action recognition framework to the automatic annotation of sports videos.
 First, we created a dictionary of manually-annotated short video segments (e.g., forehand, backhand) based on 2-3 minutes of sample tennis or pommel-horse videos.
 Then, we automatically classified each frame of a new video using optical flow and nearest-neighbor classifier with respect to the dictionary; each frame was labeled based on a majority vote from all overlapping video segments that include that frame.
 The detected actions are denoted by yellow and red dots on the screen (see the legends below).

-Legend for tennis videos: red dot = serve, yellow dot = side on which player hits the ball (forehand versus backhand)
+Tennis example 1: red dot = serve, yellow dot = side on which player hits the ball (forehand versus backhand).

-Legend for pommel horse video: left dot = spindle on back, middle dot = spindle on chest, right dot = scissors
+Pommel horse example: left dot = spindle on back, middle dot = spindle on chest, right dot = scissors

 Publications: